ashwin-M-D/DM-Gym/documentation/3_Available_Features_environments.md

-# DM-Gym: Available Features - Data Management
+# DM-Gym: Available Features - Environments

 The package's features for data management have been explained.
 Now we explain environment creation for running your RL algorithm.